pantheon-systems/wordpress-at-scale/_pages/elastic-architecture.md

 ---
 ## Elastic Architecture

-### Horizontal Scalability is the Scalability That Matters
+### Horizontal Scalability Is the Scalability That Matters

 The key to running a WordPress site that can handle a large amount of traffic consistently, without risking downtime, is an elastic architecture.
 Simply put, this means the ability to run the website on many machines at once.
 Your website *must* transcend a single server in order to scale.